MSBeatriz/W10-ADJ-Diagrams/README.md

 -CRL check enabled (use the /NoCRLcheck option in command line or publish CRL on internet*) -WPJ cert not found ( client Azure regsitered, not AAD joined)

+> [!Note]
-*Using /NoCRLCheck is only good for ccmsetup bootstrap for this case.
-For the clients to fully functional, admins need to disable CRL check on that site’s client communication page.
-Otherwise after security settings refreshed by location service, the clients will not talk to the server anymore.*
+>*Using /NoCRLCheck is only good for ccmsetup bootstrap for this case.
+For the clients to fully functional, admins need to disable CRL >check on that site’s client communication page.
+Otherwise after security settings refreshed by location service, the clients will not >talk to the server anymore.*